To my knowledge, this is the only video game that takes place in a data center.

-Sometimes I got to go out on a limb.
-In this case, we were tasked with creating an interactive game.
-I wrote a story about Roger, a rather gothic CEO, whose data center was haunted by inefficiency.
-The point of the game is to help Roger find all the waste in his data center.
-The story is told in rhyming couplets that create "click-through" momentum, and my brilliant designer gave the game a memorable look and feel.
+At Schneider Electric, my team was tasked with converting dry, technical topics like "data center infrastructure management software" into compelling content.
+For this game, I wrote a story about Roger, a rather gothic CEO, whose data center was haunted by energy waste.
+The point of the game is to help Roger find all the inefficiencies in his data center.
+The backstory is told in rhyming couplets that create "click-through" momentum, and my brilliant designer, Brendan, gave the game a memorable look and feel.

 Unfortunately, the game is stuck behind an intranet wall, so you can't play it.

 I wrote a dozen or so ebooks as the lead writer on a content marketing initiative at Schneider Electric.

 This ebook distills a complex concept, energy management, into an easy-reference guide.
 I teamed up with the designer to conceptualize a chalkboard lesson concept that carried through the copy and design.